Yi Munyeol: Frontier Between Two Empires

-One of Yi's most ambitious works is Frontier Between Two Empires [also known as Border], an epic novel in 12 Volumes.
+One of Yi's most ambitious works is Frontier Between Two Empires [also known as Borderor The Margins], an epic novel in 12 volumes.
 The title symbolizes the United States and the former Soviet Union.
 It is essentially a sequel to Age of Heroes in describing the lives of a family left behind in South Korea after their father defaults to North Korea.
 It characterizes the hardships brought about by the Korean War and the imprint of superpower rivalry.
+As described in a PhD thesis by Hyebin Hong, "the novel illuminates the comprehensive implications of [Korean] political and economic subservience, reflected through a single family’s challenges".

 In a critique of his own work, he stated the premise of the book was that in order to secure the South Korean border the United States imposed Western capitalism and the South Korean government used absolute authority to enforce it.
 "As a result, South Korea becomes a society where the only 'freedom' allowed is the pursuit of money; and the dreaming of a better society or individual life is banned.
 Thus, various entities, which want to be freed from this evil axiom, spring forth.
 However, their good intentions are soon distorted.
 They turn antagonistic toward those who do not have faith in their good intentions, while demanding absolute obedience from those who believe in their good intentions."

 Lette's Song

-Lette's Song is a love story/female coming of age story.
-It takes the form of a woman reading her diary on the day before she is to be married.
-While reading, she relives her past relationship with an older married man.
-He is an artist.
-After a number of chance encounters, she models for him and falls in love.
-However eventually he breaks the relationship reasoning "Knowing how to stop at the right place is the greatest love I can give.
-So, just as Heewon [the protagonist] will always remain in my memory as the last blessing given to my youth, so even in Heewon's memory, I always want to survive with a love without shame."
-The novel was viewed as a deep exploration of the interplay between love and moral norms.
-The title refers to the Lethe river in Greek mythology, a river of the underworld of Hades.
-Those who drank from it experienced complete forgetfulness.
-The artist tells her that a married woman must cross the river, drink from it and forget the past.
-"Fill your dreams and memories with the rest of your life" he says.
-An analysis by Jaeun Oh indicated that, in her view, the novel was conceived as a female version of Werther in the novel, The Sorrows of Young Werther by Goethe.
-However, Heewon is not as destructive as Werther and in the end she decides to get on with her life.